-Some users like the flexibility of uploading their own dataset, and setting up a Protobi workspace independently.
+Protobi users have the flexibility of uploading their own dataset, and setting up a project space independently.

-In this article, we will discuss how you can set up a project by walking through how we typically set up and organize a new Protobi project.
-We'll also review common question types, and show the recommended visualization.
+This article describes how to set up a project by walking through how we typically organize a new Protobi project, and handle common question types.

 - Project name

 - Custom PowerPoint template

 - Extract common title text

 3. Question types: